FORESTRY Commission chiefs have moved to reassure people about the future of a Hampshire woodland after growing fears over tree felling operations.

 But the Forestry Commission say their tree felling operations at Stoke Park Wood, Bishopstoke, are part of their long term commitment to preserve the woodland which covers more than 220 acres.

 Area manager Nick Hazlitt said: "Local people should not be alarmed by the thought of trees being cut down in Stoke Park Wood.
-The planned harvesting work is an element of our continual and ongoing forest management.
+The planned harvesting work is an element of our continual and

 "The work is vital to maintain the health of the forest as it maintains the structure and diversity in the woodland, which is important for both people and wildlife."